 Pumpkin tends to get all the love in the fall, but the truth is, there are a lot of great autumnal squashes, with a wide variety of textures, flavors, and benefits.
-While each has their own nutrition profiles, they’re all a great way to add fiber, vitamins, and minerals into your life.
+While each one has its own nutrition profile, they’re all a great way to add fiber, vitamins, and minerals into your life.
 Here, we focus on dishes that feature a few types of squash that are widely available in the fall season, specifically butternut squash, spaghetti squash, and kabocha squash recipes.

-A low-calorie superstar — and staple of diets designed for GI issues — spaghetti squash doesn’t have to be cooked up like Italian spaghetti with marinara.
-Try this fun squash, which shreds into “noodles” once baked, in a vegan and paleo play on the classic Northern Chinese dish.
+A low-calorie superstar — and a staple of diets designed for GI issues — spaghetti squash doesn’t have to be cooked up like Italian spaghetti with marinara.
+Try this fun squash in a vegan and paleo play on the classic Northern Chinese dish, which shreds into “noodles” once baked.
 This version calls for fresh shredded veggies and coconut amino acids instead of sodium-rich soy sauce.

 We don’t usually think of cooked spaghetti squash as any kind of finger food (for, um, obvious reasons), but it turns out that you can combine it with panko flakes, parmesan, and an egg to create miraculous, potato-free, vitamin-packed tater tots.

 Try the recipe from Kirbie’s Cravings.

 Having a couple of side dishes that are both vegan and gluten-free in your arsenal is always a good idea, even if those aren’t specific boundaries in your diet.
 This bharta (mash) is flavored with Indian spices, fresh ginger, and garlic and uses butternut squash instead of more typical ingredients like potato or eggplant and can be made ahead in your Instant Pot.

 6. Cinnamon Maple Roasted Kabocha Squash